Valley Of The Dolls Exposes The Dark Side Of Hollywood

 “I feel a little top heavy,” Jennifer replies.

-“Oh honey, you are a little top heavy,” he quips as the mostly male crew backstage laughs.
+“Oh honey, you are a little top heavy,” he quips, eliciting a whole lot of male laughter from the crew.

 This moment, so emblematic of the way women have been treated in Hollywood since its inception, is initially off-putting, yet another “boys will be boys” joke at a woman’s expense.
 But then the camera lands on Tate’s face.
 Her eyelids flutter downwards, in annoyance and/or shame, before she stares resolutely forward, determined to stand her ground.
 It’s a tiny gesture, but one that entirely changes the tone of the scene.

-Valley of the Dolls was already a cultural phenomenon by the time it hit cinemas in 1967.
-Based on the bestselling 1966 novel by Jacqueline Susann, the film centred around three young women — Anne Wells (Barbara Parkins), Neely O’Hara (Patty Duke), and Jennifer North (Tate) — navigating work, love, friendship, and addiction, in New York City.
+Valley of the Dolls was already a cultural phenomenon by the time it hit theaters in 1967.
+Based on the bestselling 1966 novel by Jacqueline Susann, the film centered around three young women — Anne Wells (Barbara Parkins), Neely O’Hara (Patty Duke), and Jennifer North (Tate) — navigating work, love, friendship, and addiction, in New York City.

 Susann couldn’t exactly be called a modern feminist — she falls squarely within the limitations of her time — but she created interesting female characters who reached for more than was expected of them.
 They were career-girls, glamorous superstars, independent-minded women who wanted adventure and success — even if their ultimate ambition was to settle down with a nice guy.